pillaiharish/pillaiharish/README.md

 ![Coding Animation](https://media.giphy.com/media/M9kgjEsLG6LMbYC9dl/giphy.gif)

-I'm a passionate **Software Engineer** with over 4 years of experience specializing in cloud technologies and automation.
+I'm a passionate **Software Engineer** with over 4 years of experience specializing in Cloud Technologies and Backend Security.
 My core competencies include working with **Golang** and **Python**, along with a strong background in **Kubernetes**, **Docker**, and **Argo Workflow**.
 I'm dedicated to designing scalable, secure infrastructure solutions and optimizing CI/CD pipelines to enhance system efficiency and reduce operational costs.

 ---